Turmeric is trending because it has been researched as an antioxidant, anti-inflammatory, and protective agent against

 Being able to head off the development of inflammation on a molecular level is a powerful tool for keeping the body’s tissues in a healthy state.
 (12, 13, 14) Curcumin accomplishes this by blocking NF-kB, a molecule that is involved in DNA transcription, the first step in gene expression.
 NF-kB enters the cell nuclei and switches on genes associated with inflammation.
 (15, 16)

 The ability to soothe inflammation in early stages could also serve well as a preventative measure.

-We hear a lot about antioxidants, which help reduce damage caused in the body by free radicals; these rogue molecules have unpaired electrons that react with proteins, fatty acids and even DNA, leading to what’s referred to as oxidative damage.
+We hear a lot about antioxidants, which help reduce damage caused in the body by free radicals; these rogue molecules have unpaired electrons that react with protein, fatty acids and even DNA, leading to what’s referred to as oxidative damage.

 Curcumin acts even more decisively in relation to free radicals than other antioxidants; its chemical structure neutralizes these trouble-makers (17, 18), then goes on to stimulate the body’s ability to produce its own antioxidants or stabilize levels of glutathione, a protective and anti-cancer substance (19, 20)

 Along with Inflammation, oxidative damage is believed to be another factor contributing to the aging process (21), so adding a natural supplement that works to reduce both of these could be a winning two-punch for staying young and healthy.

 The prospect of losing brain function as we grow older is a grim thought.
 Adding turmeric and curcumin to the diet of female rats improved memory (22), and further tests will help determine if the same effect can be achieved with humans.